blendalabs/test-reactrouter-supabase/README.md

 We normally use [Linear](https://linear.app/) for issue tracking and creating branch names, but ignore this for now.

+1. Fork this repo (see the gray `Fork` button on GitHub).
-1. Create new branch for the new feature/fix: `[username]/[description-of-feature]` (PR title: “Description of feature”).
+2. Create new branch for the new feature/fix: `[username]/[description-of-feature]` (PR title: “Description of feature”).
-2. Write your amazing code.
+3. Write your amazing code.
-3. Apply code linting/prettifier – `npm run fix` (or `npm run precommit` if you modified the database) – before committing code and correct any issues.
+4. Apply code linting/prettifier (`npm run fix`) before committing code and correct any issues.
-4. Create a new [pull request (PR)](https://github.com/Climate-Action-Agency/test-React Router v7 Framework-supabase/pulls) on GitHub.
+5. Create a new [pull request (PR)](https://github.com/blendalabs/test-reactrouter-supabase/pulls) on GitHub.
-5. Tech Lead will review your pull request.
+6. Tech Lead will review your pull request.

 P.S.
 It’s ok to merge `main` branch into your own feature branch to solve conflicts.

 ### Creating migrations for database changes

-- (preferred) Create empty, time-stamped migration file with: `npx supabase migration new [migration-name]`
+- Create empty, time-stamped migration file with: `npx supabase migration new [migration-name]`
-- (less surgical) Auto-create migration file based on database changes: `npx supabase db diff -s public -f [migration-name]`
 - Reset local database, test migrations and seeding (`npx supabase db reset`)

 ### Code style guide

 - Aim for 1) readability, then 2) minimalism/DRY:ness: _“Code is read more than it is written”_.
-- Create functions that take an _object as argument_ instead of multiple arguments where possible.
-Prefer `function foo({ arg1, arg2 })` over `function foo(arg1, arg2)`.
 - Use `React.FC` for components.
 - Use a TypeScript `interface` called `...Props` for complex function arguments, e.g: `const CategoryCard: React.FC<CategoryCardProps>`
 - Event handlers starts with `handle`, props with `on`: `onPress={handlePressButton}`.